sandstede-lab/Pattern_Continuation/README.md

 For simulating spiral waves, this repository provides the [EZ-Spiral](http://homepages.warwick.ac.uk/~masax/Software/ez_software.html) code written by Dwight Barkley and [Matlab code written by Stephanie Dodson and Bjorn Sandstede](https://github.com/sandstede-lab/Spiral-Waves-Boundary-Sinks-and-Spectra) that were used in [Sandstede and Scheel.
 Spiral waves: linear and nonlinear theory](http://bjornsandstede.com/publications.html).

-The implementation for computing the Wasserstein distance can be found on:
-Niklas Kolbe (2024).
-Wasserstein distance (https://github.com/nklb/wasserstein-distance), GitHub.
-Retrieved March 20, 2024.
+The implementation for computing the Wasserstein distance is written by Niklas Kolbe (2024): Wasserstein distance (https://github.com/nklb/wasserstein-distance).

 ## Requirement